Enriching Lives Since 1933

 Our Brand Legacy: A History of Enriching Lives and Making a Difference

-The firm was originally formed as an investment office for a prominent Grand Rapids family and has expanded over the decades to serve more than 400 clients in over 30 states with more than $1.6 billion in assets entrusted to us by clients.
+The firm was originally formed as an investment office for a prominent Grand Rapids family and has expanded over the decades to serve more than 400 clients across 30 states who have entrusted us with $2.0 billion of their assets.
 While we have grown as a firm, we continue to maintain our office in downtown Grand Rapids, where we have operated since the firm's founding.

 Over the Years